Car Repairs

 Slippery conditions mean your braking system needs to work harder, leading to wear and tear that needs addressing.

-There’s also a Higher Labour Demand
+There’s Also a Higher Labour Demand

 Winter is the peak season for garages.
 Icy conditions and poor visibility cause more accidents, breakdowns and emergency repairs.
 This spike in demand means that repair centres are busier than ever, and labour prices can sometimes increase.